broadinstitute/cromwell/docs/cromwell_features/CallCaching.md

 Cromwell offers the option to cache file hashes within the scope of a root workflow to prevent repeatedly requesting the hashes of the same files multiple times.
 File hash caching is off by default and can be turned on with the configuration option `system.file-hash-cache=true`.

-***Call cache copy authorization failure prefix blacklisting***
+***Call cache blacklisting***

-Cromwell has the option to filter call cache hits based on authorization failures copying previous call cache hits.
-In a multi-user environment user A might cache hit to one of user B's results but that doesn't necessarily mean user A is authorized to read user B's outputs from the filesystem.
-Call cache blacklisting allows Cromwell to record on a per-root-workflow level which file path prefixes were involved in cache result copy authorization failures.
-If Cromwell sees that the file paths for a candidate cache hit have a blacklisted prefix, Cromwell will quickly fail the copy attempt without doing any potentially expensive I/O.
+Cromwell offers the ability to filter cache hits based on copying failures.

 Call cache blacklisting configuration looks like: